Alpaca

 Trotter, Male - Born July 30, 2015

-Trotter is a black and white alpaca and came to ZooMontana in 2018.
-He sometimes has his ears pressed back against his head as he's much more anxious than Kramer and relies on him for social support.
+Trotter is all black with a white coloration on his face.
+Trotter typically has his ears pressed back against his head as he gets more nervous around people than Kramer and relies on him for support.
+Trotter came to ZooMontana in 2018 with Kramer.

 Kramer, Male - Born September 19, 2015